pervasive-computing-systems-group/RobustTestbedDocumentation/docs/source/assembly.rst

 **Gluing Arms Together**

 Before gluing, clear your work table.
 Use either a silicon mat or lay paper towels across your work table as you don't want to get JB weld ever where.
-You also want a pair of gloves, a cup to mix the JB weld in and a stiring stick.
+You also want a pair of gloves, a cup to mix the JB weld in and a stirring stick.

 After that grab your carbon rods, arm mounts, motor mounts and molds.
 Below is a picture of all those components.